Join us for our Annual Meeting on January 25, 2026

 Jeff Ambrose

 I would like to serve on the vestry to use my leadership and organizational experience in service to St. Philip's and its mission.
-Over the course of my career as a managing partner of a large architectural firm and through years of involvement with nonprofit boards and volunteer organizations, I have learned the importance of teamwork, stewardship, and throughtful decision-making.
+Over the course of my career as a managing partner of a large architectural firm and through years of involvement with nonprofit boards and volunteer organizations, I have learned the importance of teamwork, stewardship, and thoughtful decision-making.
 As St. Philip's continues to grow, I would be honored to contribute my skills in planning, management, and strategic leadership to help support the Rector and the congregation in advancing the church's mission and sustaining its resources for the future.

 Mike Dunham